Abdelazim-Abdelgawwad/easyPARM/README.md

 ---

 ## ⚡ Automated `tleap` Input Generation
+  *Special thanks to Deepak Patkar and Devashish Das for suggesting this important feature and workflow improvement.*

 The workflow is now fully automated for the generation of `tleap` input files.

 ### 🔧 Multiple Metal Centers